 47. If you don’t understand the language, bring a small calculator in your pocket to help communicate when it comes to numbers and costs.

 48. Carry-on luggage when possible.
+This is my number one international packing tips “tip”.
 It’s no fun to start a trip with lost or delayed baggage.

 49. Wear layers and pack clothes that can be paired into multiple outfits.
 Don’t pack too much.
 Lay everything on the bed before you put it into your suitcase and reduce it by half before the trip.